 Thanks to the creative vision and dedicated efforts of countless volunteers, Lincolnton is the host of literary, art, and photography exhibits & competitions, community theater productions, historical celebrations, and concerts featuring national, regional, and local performers year-round.

 But the fun isn't limited to scheduled events.
 As the "Home of Catawba Valley Pottery", downtown Lincolnton is a top destination for pottery and antique browsers.
 Come find that perfect gift in one of our specialty shops.
 Unique shopping experiences are easy to find in Lincolnton.
 Don't miss the iconic "Pots on Parade" along East Main Street!

-As part of the Carolina Thread Trail, the Cloninger Rail-Trail runs through the heart of downtown Lincolnton - how many communities can boast having the Carolina Thread Trail as part of its Main Street?
+As part of the Carolina Thread Trail, the Cloninger Rail-Trail runs through the heart of downtown Lincolnton - how many communities can boast of having the Carolina Thread Trail as part of its Main Street?

 Walkers, joggers, strollers, and cyclists use the Marcia Cloninger Rail Trail to stretch their legs and renew their souls.
 The Rail-Trail stretches 1.7 miles from City Park on the north side of town to First Federal Park downtown and then to the Motz Street Dog Park and on to Betty G Ross Park to the south.
 The Rail-Trail features lots of colorful murals, a train tunnel, and historic homes as it weaves through neighborhoods.